VuNKhoi/AviationMap/docs/testing.md

 ## Principles
 - All business logic is covered by unit tests.
 - All UI widgets are covered by widget tests with provider overrides and fake services.
-- Integration tests cover critical flows (map overlays, user location, options, etc.).
+- Integration tests cover critical flows (map overlays, user location, options, splash-to-map navigation, etc.).
 - No tests depend on real network or platform APIs; all dependencies are injected and mockable.

 ## Structure